-- 1. All directives of the accompanying policy shall be followed. - 2.
-Written orders from the student's health care practitioner with prescriptive authority under Colorado law shall be on file in the school stating: - a.
+- 1. All directives of the accompanying policy must be followed. - 2.
+Written orders from the student's health care practitioner with prescriptive authority under Colorado law must be on file in the school stating: - a.
 Student's name - b.
 Name of medication - c.
 Dosage - d.
 Purpose of the medication - e.
 Time of day medication is to be given - f.
 Anticipated number of days it needs to be given at school - g.
 Possible side effects - 3.
-The medication shall be brought to school in a container appropriately labeled by the pharmacy or health care practitioner. - 4.
-An individual record shall be kept of medications administered by school personnel. - 5.
-Medication shall be stored in a clean, locked cabinet or container.
-Emergency medications (such as epinephrine) shall be kept in a secure location accessible to designated school staff.
+The medication must be brought to school in a container appropriately labeled by the pharmacy or health care practitioner. - 4.
+An individual record must be kept of medications administered by school personnel. - 5.
+Medication must be stored in a clean, locked cabinet or container.
+Emergency medications (such as epinephrine) must be inaccessible to students, but immediately available to trained school personnel and not in a locked cabinet.